 Alternate Heel Touchers

 The Alternate Heel Touchers is a floor-based exercise where you lie on your back with bent knees and reach one hand at a time toward your heels.
-It is useful for training core control because it keeps constant tension while using a short, controlled range of motion.
+The side-to-side motion keeps constant tension on the obliques while the rectus abdominis works to hold the shoulders off the ground throughout each set.

 This exercise fits well into core circuits, warm-ups, or finishers where control matters more than load.
-You can make it easier by reducing how far you reach or slowing the pace, or harder by lifting your shoulders higher and increasing time under tension.
+Reduce how far you reach or slow the pace to make it easier, or lift your shoulders higher and increase time under tension to make it more demanding.

 - Lie flat on your back with your legs bent at a 90-degree angle and feet planted firmly on the floor, hip-width apart.